svanomm/web-search-mcp/README.md

 ### 2. `get-web-search-summaries` (Lightweight Alternative)
 A lightweight alternative for quick search results:
 1. Takes a search query and optional number of results (1-10, default 5)
-2. Performs the same multi-engine search as `full-web-search`
+2. Performs the same optimized multi-engine search as `full-web-search`
 3. Returns only search result snippets/descriptions (no content extraction)
 4. Faster and more efficient for quick research